MicrosoftDocs/winrt-api/windows.security.enterprisedata/protectionpolicymanager_requestaccesstofilesforprocessasync_1957401037.md

 -->

 # Windows.Security.EnterpriseData.ProtectionPolicyManager.RequestAccessToFilesForProcessAsync
-Requests access to enterprise-protected content for a specific unenlightened process.
+Requests access to enterprise-protected content for a process of an app.
 ## -description

 ## -params